 - From 2009-2014, inflation is generally higher than wages, causing negative real wage growth

 These show that we are experiencing a rare period of negative real wage growth.

 - In July 2010, nominal wages are growing by 2.2%, but, we were experiencing CPI inflation of 3.7%

 - Therefore real wages are effectively falling by 1.5%

 Consumers are able to buy a smaller selection of goods and services, therefore, there is likely to a squeeze in spending on expensive ‘luxury items’.

-Furthermore, UK unemployment has been rising and the number who are economically active have fallen in recent years.
+Furthermore, UK unemployment has been rising and the number who are economically active has fallen in recent years.